chrisjalinsky/IPFSLab/README.md

-# Overview of IPFSLab
+# Overview of IPFS Lab
 The deploy script will configure a 3 node Ubuntu 16 IPFS private network.
-The goal is to keep all IPFS functionality contained within a private subnet.
+The goal is to keep all IPFS functionality initially contained within a private subnet.

+For example, you want to run a private distributed application.
+At a future date, you open it up to public, by exposing the gateways and adding peers.

 **Hosts:**
-* ethereum1.lan
+* ipfs1.lan
-* ethereum2.lan
+* ipfs2.lan
-* ethereum3.lan
+* ipfs3.lan

 Additional blockchain tools and projects will be installed alongside the IPFS project including:
 * [IPFS Peerpad](https://github.com/ipfs-shipyard/peerpad) - Awesome shared realtime NodeJS app utilizing ipfs.
 * [IPFS WebUI](https://github.com/ipfs-shipyard/ipfs-webui) - Awesome frontend NodeJS app for ipfs.
 * [Ethereum](https://ethereum.org/)
+* [Rust](https://www.rust-lang.org/en-US/install.html) - Used for extracting ZIM archives, which we we import wikipedia to our local IPFS

 ### REQUIRED SOFTWARE